 When should I start thinking about financial aid?

 In a perfect world?
 As soon as you begin considering colleges you think you’d like to attend.
 In reality?
 Most students and families pay attention to financial aid when they start the application process in their senior year of high school.
 Here are several milestones—including Wheaton-specific deadlines—to keep in mind as you plan for financial aid.

 What scholarships and financial aid are available to Wheaton students?

 Each year, Wheaton College provides more than $30 million in financial aid to students based on merit and financial need.
-Nearly 90 percent of new first-year students receive some combination of scholarships, grants, loans, and/or federal work-study to help make their Wheaton experience affordable.
+Over 90 percent of new first-year students receive some combination of scholarships, grants, loans, and/or federal work-study to help make their Wheaton experience affordable.